martinjntr/BACHELOR_THESIS/README.md

 ## TEST and Compilations
-Every libraray contains subfolder TESTS which contains some examples and makefile for compilation.
+Every library contains subfolder TESTS which contains some examples and makefile for compilation.
 Libraries are usable for both Linux and Windows operating system.

 **Compilation:** **make**[number of test] for example: **make** test01